Classes are separations of concerns or why too much magic hurts

 end

 That seemed like to much work for me.
-I mean, we are using Ruby, and I don't want to do boring routing stuff.
+I mean, we are using Ruby, and I do not want to do boring routing stuff.
 So I created the following magic which frees me of the task to create this association method by hand for nearly each and every model:

 # app/models/shared/customer.rb